‘Vikings’ Season 4 Episode 15 Review: Ragnar’s Fate Marks The End of an Era [Opinion]

 To its credit, Vikings gave Ragnar a worthy send-off, one that heavily relied on actor Travis Fimmel.
 Few actors on television have turned in the mesmeric performances Fimmel has through the years, and without any of the critical fanfare he has deserved.

 Like Thor’s lightning bolt, Fimmel has electrified Vikings, turning the series from your average action-adventure series into a complex character study of spine-tingling proportions, a veritable must-see.
 Fimmel’s role has not been an easy one.
 Ragnar has been vile, raw, and doggedly intricate.
-After years of despicable behavior, he got his comeuppance and it was brutal.
+After years of despicable behavior, he got his comeuppance, and it was brutal.

-While there have been several series vying for the genre spotlight, so rabidly consumed by HBO’s aforementioned juggernaut, only Vikings has truly earned it.
+While there have been several series vying for the genre spotlight so rabidly consumed by HBO’s aforementioned juggernaut, only Vikings has truly earned it.
 This has been thanks in large part to Vikings possessing a character none of its rivals have.
-Even in Game of Thrones‘ vast universe, they cannot count a character as uniquely twisty as Ragnar, among its cast of characters.
+Even in Game of Thrones’ vast universe, they cannot count a character as uniquely twisty as Ragnar among its cast of characters.

 No matter the emotion, Ragnar has evoked strong ones from viewers, and having a central character that has never begged for indifference has been one of Vikings‘ greatest assets.
-Throughout his time on the series, Fimmel played Ragnar as a farmer, an adventurer, an upstart, a villain, a father, a husband, a womanizer, a king and the list goes on.
+Throughout his time on the series, Fimmel played Ragnar as a farmer, an adventurer, an upstart, a villain, a father, a husband, a womanizer, a king — the list goes on.

-In truth, none of Ragnar’s sons have the potential to be to Vikings, what their father has been to the show.
+In truth, none of Ragnar’s sons have the potential to be to Vikings what their father has been to the show.
 It is sad, but true.
 There is no coming back from this.
-Vikings is now riding a creative current that is undoubtedly leading it towards choppy waters.
+Vikings is now riding a creative current that is undoubtedly leading it toward choppy waters.

-Throughout “All His Angels,” there were brief flashbacks to Ragnar’s earlier years, as he reflected on the people who had shaped his life.
+Throughout “All His Angels,” there were brief flashbacks to Ragnar’s earlier years as he reflected on the people who had shaped his life.
 Many of their stories will continue.
-None of them as interesting or as bold as his, but in true Vikings fashion the show must sail on.
+None of them as interesting or as bold as his, but in true Vikings fashion, the show must sail on.

-Season 4 of Vikings continues next Wednesday at 9/8c on HISTORY.
+Season 4 of Vikings continues next Wednesday at 9/8c on History.

-[Featured Image by HISTORY]
+[Featured Image by History]